Neutrino-nucleus interactions and the determination of oscillation parameters: The electron-nucleus cross section

 Using Eq. \eqref{fact2} and following the procedure described in Section \ref{IA}, the nuclear matrix element of the two-nucleon current can be written in terms of two-body matrix elements according to

-with the amplitude ${\mathcal M}_n({\bf k},{\bf k}^\prime)$ given by
+with the amplitude ${\mathcal M}_{\rm R}({\bf k},{\bf k}^\prime)$ given by

-Within the scheme outlined in Eqs. \eqref{fact2}-\eqref{def:Mn}, the nuclear amplitude ${\mathcal M}_n({\bf k},{\bf k}^\prime)$ turns out to be independent of ${\bf q}$, and can therefore be obtained within NMBT.
+Within the scheme outlined in Eqs. \eqref{fact2}-\eqref{def:Mn}, the nuclear amplitude ${\mathcal M}_{\rm R}({\bf k},{\bf k}^\prime)$ turns out to be independent of ${\bf q}$, and can therefore be obtained within NMBT.
 On the other hand, the two-nucleon matrix element between free nucleon states can be evaluated using the fully relativistic expression of the current.

-The connection with the spectral function formalism becomes apparent noting that the two-nucleon spectral function $P({\bf k},{\bf k}^\prime,E)$, yielding the probability of removing {\em two nucleons} with momenta ${\bf k}$ and ${\bf k}^\prime$ from the nuclear ground state, leaving the residual system with excitation energy $E$, is defined as~\cite{spec2}
+The connection with the spectral function formalism becomes apparent noting that the two-nucleon spectral function $P({\bf k},{\bf k}^\prime,E)$, yielding the probability of removing {\em two} nucleons with momenta ${\bf k}$ and ${\bf k}^\prime$ from the nuclear ground state, leaving the residual system with excitation energy $E$, is defined as~\cite{spec2}

-with ${\mathcal M}_n({\bf k},{\bf k}^\prime)$ given by Eq. \eqref{def:Mn}.
+with ${\mathcal M}_{\rm R}({\bf k},{\bf k}^\prime)$ given by Eq. \eqref{def:Mn}.

-The two-nucleon spectral function of uniform and isospin symmetric nuclear matter at equilibrium density has been calculated by \textcite{spec2} using a realistic hamiltonian.
+The two-nucleon spectral function of uniform and isospin symmetric nuclear matter at equilibrium density has been calculated by the authors of Ref.~\cite{spec2} using CBF perturbation theory and a realistic Hamiltonian.
 The resulting relative momentum distribution, defined as

 where ${\bf K} = {\bf k}+{\bf k}^\prime$, ${\bf Q} = ({\bf k}-{\bf k}^\prime)/2$, and